Pogodaanton/Dissidium/README.md

 ## Getting Started

 Before starting the bot for the first time, you will need to clone the repository, compile the TypeScript code and add a config file with your Discord authentication token.
+To successfully start the bot, you must follow all steps mentioned in the subsequent subsections.

 ### Set up the runtime environment